 1977 — Milton "Skip" Waddel is the first African American to play as a Bison on the Bucknell baseball diamond.

-1979 — Albert Knight becomes the first black man to grace Bucknell’s lacrosse field as a team member.
+1979 — Albert Knight becomes the first African American to integrate Bucknell's lacrosse team.

-Wrestler Thomas Scotton ('78) and distance runner Thomas McLean ('78) become the first two blacks inducted into the Bucknell Sports Hall of Fame.
+Wrestler, Thomas Scotton ('78) and distance runner.
+Thomas McLean ('78) are the first two African Americans inducted into Bucknell University's Sports Hall of Fame.

-Three black women Bucknell students, having pledged through Millersville University, are initiated into Delta Sigma Theta Sorority, Inc.
+Three African American female students, having pledged through Millersville University, are initiated into Delta Sigma Theta Sorority, Inc.

-NOTE: As of the year 1983, black women had integrated three of the University's varsity sports teams; basketball, swimming, and track & field.
+NOTE: As of 1983, African American women had integrated three of the University's varsity sports teams: basketball, swimming, and track & field.

-1985 — Students organize to combat institutional racism by hosting "Speak Out," an open demonstration and deliverance of The Black Student Manifesto.
+1985 — Students organize to combat institutional racism by hosting "Speak Out," an open demonstration, where they delivered The African American Student Manifesto.
 (The Bucknellian, 1985)

 1987 — Bucknell establishes the Race/Gender Resource Center with the mission of creating a curriculum that is more inclusive of issues of race and gender.

-Debra Russell-Brown becomes the first black woman to participate on the Bucknell Swim Team.
+Debra Russell-Brown becomes the first African American woman to participate on the Bucknell Swim Team.

-1988 — Ed Robinson ('86) writes to the Bucknell Alumni Association asking them to consider the creation of a Black Alumni Association that would represent Bucknell's current students and alumni of color.
+1988 — Ed Robinson ('86) writes to the Bucknell Alumni Association asking them to consider the creation of an African American Alumni Association that would represent Bucknell's current students and alumni of color.

-Sigma Chi Fraternity hosts a party were whites students dress up as blacks: "On Friday night October 28th, from eleven until two in the morning, a group of white males, brothers of Sigma Chi Fraternity, painted their bodies black, placed matted, frizzy wigs on their heads, and dressed in basketball uniforms, parading around the Sigma Chi basement as the Harlem Globetrotters."
-(Taken from The Bucknellian, Nov.
+Sigma Chi Fraternity hosts a party were white students dress in costumes mocking stereotypes of African Americans: "On Friday night October 28th, from eleven until two in the morning, a group of white males, brothers of Sigma Chi Fraternity, painted their bodies black, placed matted, frizzy wigs on their heads, and dressed in basketball uniforms, parading around the Sigma Chi basement as the Harlem Globetrotters."
+(The Bucknellian, Nov.
 4 1988 issue)

-1989 — The STEP Program (Student Transfer Enrichment Program) is a diversity program started by a group of Bucknell faculty and a Vice President of Academic Affairs.
+1989 — The STEP Program (Student Transfer Enrichment Program) is a diversity program started by a group of Bucknell faculty and the current Vice President of Academic Affairs.
 It is funded by a five-year grant.
 There are five colleges, including Bucknell, who apply for and receive the grant funds, but after a year or so, Bucknell is the only school that still has a program running.
 The overall goal of the program is to enhance diversity.
-Due to the passion and support of the individuals involved, overall, the STEP program is successful.
-It brings in some top diverse students who excel at Bucknell.
+Due to the passion and support of the individuals involved, the STEP program is successful overall.
+It brings in some top students from diverse backgrounds who excel at Bucknell.
 Many of these students earn academic honors at Bucknell and go on to be accepted into top Ph.D. programs.
 Not only is racial diversity enhanced, by also life experience and community experience are enhanced since many of the students are older.
 Some bring children with them.
 The STEP program eventually evolves into the Bucknell Community College Scholars Program.

-NOTE: There are nine historically black fraternities and sororities; of these, three have officially made Bucknell their home.
-The first two such organizations were Phi Beta Sigma Fraternity, Inc. (Iota Gamma Chapter) and Zeta Phi Beta Sorority, Inc. The third to establish a charter to Bucknell University is Kappa Alpha Psi.
-Fraternity, Inc. (Xi Kappa, 1992).
-As previously mentioned, female students interested in Delta Sigma Theta Sorority, Inc. have traveled off campus to pledge through chapters at other universities.
-No official charter exists for the sorority at Bucknell.
-Through an interview with Bucknell alum, Larnie Booker ('91), who was a member of Kappa Alpha Psi during his time at Bucknell, I discovered that at one point all of the "divine nine" black fraternities and sororities once inhabited the Bucknell Campus grounds.
+NOTE: There are nine historically African American fraternities and sororities.
+The first two such organizations to charter official chapters at the University were Phi Beta Sigma Fraternity, Incorporated (Iota Gamma Chapter) and Zeta Phi Beta Sorority, Incorporated.
+The third to establish a charter at Bucknell University is Kappa Alpha Psi Fraternity, Incorporated (Xi Kappa Chapter, 1992).
+Delta Sigma Theta Sorority Incorporated has a joint charter at the University between Bucknell and Bloomsburg University.
+From Larnie Booker ('91), an initiate of Kappa Alpha Psi, Xi Kappa Chapter: " Through my research I discovered that at one point or another, members of all of the 'divine nine' had attended Bucknell."
 [MC]

-1990 — Critically acclaimed black writer/producer Spike Lee visits Bucknell University.
+1990 — Critically acclaimed African American writer/producer Spike Lee visits Bucknell University.

-1992 — Grammy award-winning black saxophonist and composer Branford Marsalis plays in the Weis Center.
+1992 — Grammy award-winning African American saxophonist and composer Branford Marsalis plays in the Weis Center.